Meet Minnesota State

 A Multi-Year, Multi-Stage Approach

 Once the decision to consolidate environments was made, the team at Minnesota State began to outline this transition.
-There were two key challenges to solve in the planning stage: Complexity, timing and resources.
+There were three key challenges to solve in the planning stage: Complexity, timing and resources.

 No one had really done a migration of this scale before in higher education and it took a great deal of planning to design the tenancy.
 A tiger team of IT multidisciplinary representatives from across institutions was created for the sole purpose of mapping out the initial design.
-Under the guidance of project manager Melinda Clark, the team set out (with the help of some consulting to create the initial blueprint for the massive tenant.
+Under the guidance of project manager Melinda Clark, the team set out to create the initial blueprint for the massive tenant.

 From a timing perspective, “One really important consideration was working within the campuses’ academic calendars,” said Ross Berndt, Associate Vice Chancellor and Deputy CIO.
 “We were working with students and faculty actively learning and teaching, so limiting downtime and minimizing disruption led us to approach this project one campus at a time.”